 - Wall washing and repainting

 And they can help pinpoint whether thermal fogging or ozone smoke removal is the best option for your home’s smoke damage.
 These methods both aim to permanently remove smoke, either through the use of chemical mist or the use of an ozone generator.

 Angie’s List estimates the average cost of cigarette smoke remediation at about $4,100.
 What you pay depends on the distribution of smoke throughout the house.
 It’s possible that every room will need to be treated if you want to get rid of cigarette smoke damage entirely.

 Whether you’ve just purchased the home of a former smoker or have quit recently yourself, removing damage from cigarette smoke is something many people want done with their home.
 This service is not covered by homeowners insurance, so you’ll need to cover the costs for this work.

 Cigarette smoke remediation can be done in much the same way as fire smoke remediation.
 Professional contractors can perform thermal fogging or use an ozone generator.
 If the smell is not that strong or is only in one part of the house, you can use an air purifier with a HEPA filter, air out the room over several days and clean surfaces with vinegar and hot water.

 If it’s in fabrics like curtains, clothes or carpet, you’ll need to do several rounds of washing and air drying — preferably outside in the sun — before the smell is removed completely.
 Following a thorough cleaning, sealing the ceiling and wall surfaces with a good quality stain sealer is critical, followed by a fresh coat of paint to make the room smell fresh and look clean and new again.

-If you want to understand more about what your homeowners insurance covers when it comes to fire and smoke damage, contact your American Family Insurance agent to learn about your policy.
-They can help you understand how your homeowners insurance can help you after a fire has occurred and how to file a claim should you be affected by one.
+If you want to understand more about what your homeowners insurance covers when it comes to fire and smoke damage, reach out to your agent to learn more about your policy.
+They can help you understand how your insurance can help you after a fire has occurred and how to file a claim should you be affected by one.